sagarbhadrawle/waiting-knife-3384/README.md

 - View appointment details, including customer information and appointment time.
 - Open available slots for customers to book appointments.
 - Search Appoinment by appoinment id.
+- View Feedback.
 - Log out from the service provider account.

 ## ER Diagram
 ![logo](https://github.com/Shivam6209/soft-jelly-7030/assets/121329077/d5df0b13-2a44-4ba3-99bd-da95ebd10720)

 ## Technologies Used
-- The Book My Slot project utilizes the following technologies and frameworks:
+- The ScheduLink  project utilizes the following technologies and frameworks:
 - Java: Programming language for implementing the system's functionality.
 - MySQL: Database management system for storing and retrieving data.
 - Hibernate: Object-Relational Mapping (ORM) framework for seamless integration between the application and the database.